-What are the benefits you found as a result of studying at Stirling?
+What are the benefits you found as a result of your time at Stirling?

 What specific feature(s) did you like most about the course?

-What advice would you give to prospective students considering coming to Stirling?
+What advice would you give to prospective students coming to Stirling?

 What impact do you think your studies will have on your future career?